AdobeDocs/experience-platform.en/help/sources/sources-sdk/streaming/streaming-template-api.md

 hide: true
 hidefromtoc: true
 ---
-# Create a *YOURSOURCE* connection for streaming data using the [!DNL Flow Service] API
+# Create a source connection and dataflow to stream *YOURSOURCE* data using the [!DNL Flow Service] API

 *As you go through this template, replace or delete all the paragraphs in italics (starting with this one).*